ELLIOTTCABLE/blog/posts/spore_wm.markdown

-floats you 'up' enough to see all the windows you can currently see, but in their new positions — and then float back 'down' to your original view (re- positioning the windows as they originally were) after selecting one to be 'moved to the front' (i.e. floated up to your [original] current level).
+floats you 'up' enough to see all the windows you can currently see, but in their new positions — and then float back 'down' to your original view (re- positioning the windows as they originally were) after selecting one to be 'moved to the front' (i.e. floated up to your current level).

 The ability to 'bookmark' a certain view would be essential, so that you could quickly jump between tasks without too much time spent tediously floating